2CR conducts Road March to Hungary

-U.S. Soldiers from the 2d Cavalry Regiment drive to the Germany and Czechia boarder during their 700 kilometer tactical road march to Saber Guardian on May 22.
+U.S. Soldiers from the 2d Cavalry Regiment drive to the Slovakia and Hungary boarder during their 700 kilometer tactical road march to Saber Guardian on May 25-26.
 Saber Guardian is a multinational exercise in Hungary consisting of 17 NATO allies and partners and is part of U.S. Army Europe & Africa’s Defender 21 exercise.
 (U.S. Army Video by William D. Lewis)

 |Date Taken: